Home Compare DRS vs GFTU.L

 Leonardo DRS vs Grafton Group: Which Stock Looks Stronger in 2026?

-Grafton holds the cleaner structural position, with the lead spread across growth and valuation.
+Grafton holds the cleaner structural position, with the lead spread across valuation and growth.
 Leonardo DRS does not offset that deficit through any equally strong structural edge elsewhere.
-In the market, Leonardo DRS carries the stronger setup — intact trend against Grafton's broken trend.
+The market setup is currently leaning toward Leonardo DRS, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Grafton, but the market is not currently confirming it.

-The clearest separation starts in growth, but valuation adds another real layer to the result.
+The clearest separation starts in valuation, but growth adds another real layer to the result.
 Grafton Group plc leads by 16 points on the overall comparison score.

 Trajectory Similarity